ac8ai/langtree/docs/internal/CODING_STANDARDS.md

 - **Fail fast**: Don't continue processing with invalid data
 - **Clear messages**: Explain what was expected vs. what was received

-These standards ensure consistent, maintainable, and scalable code across the DPCL framework while supporting both current development and future evolution.
+These standards ensure consistent, maintainable, and scalable code across the LangTree DSL framework while supporting both current development and future evolution.